 While you could tip your campground host with cash, there are some better ways to show your appreciation.
 Let’s take a look at what might be a better option than cash.

 It doesn’t matter the industry; management always loves to hear when their employees exceed customer expectations.
 Campground management is no different.
 Spend a few minutes and write a thoughtful note to the campground management giving specific examples of how the campground host did a great job.

-This may increase the chances of the campground inviting the host back for future opportunities that go far beyond a tip.
+This may increase the chance of the campground inviting the host back for future opportunities far beyond a tip.

 Bring Them a Meal